Dispute Between a Man and His Ba: Significance

 The work has intrigued academics for its place as one of the most significant and introspective early philosophical works.
 However, the text itself has been translated in many different ways, which have led to clashing academic theories on the text's themes and meaning.

 The most traditional translation of the work and most widely accepted interpretation is that the text is a commentary on suicide and the Egyptian funerary cult, as the man yearns for the promises of an afterlife in the face of his earthly suffering.
 In this interpretation, his ba attempts to dissuade the man of taking his life and convince him of the value of life on the mortal plane.

 More recent translations and scholarly works have disputed the insinuation of suicide in the text.
 Many modern interpretations instead view the work as the psychological struggle of a man to come to terms with the sorrow that life brings and accept its innate goodness.

-Some scholars believe that the psychological turmoil of the man in this text is a metaphor for the unstable political situation - the text was authored in during the 12th Dynasty Egypt following the upheaval of First Intermediate Period.
+Some scholars believe that the psychological turmoil of the man in this text is a metaphor for the unstable political situation - the text was authored during the 12th Dynasty Egypt following the upheaval of First Intermediate Period.

 A common academic theory has been that the dialogue that makes up the text took place before an audience.
 Recently, with the discovery of new papyrus fragments, this theory has been substantiated as the initial section mentions the presence of a woman named Ankhet, although her role in the work remains somewhat equivocal.

-Form

-In the translation of Miriam Lichtheim the text is presented as a mixture of styles: prose, symmetrically structured speech, and lyric poetry.

 History

 The original papyrus copy was bought by the German Egyptologist Karl Richard Lepsius in Egypt in 1843 and is now in the Ägyptisches Museum und Papyrussammlung belonging to the Berlin State Museums.

 The first edition was published during 1859, and subsequently numerously translated, with sometimes widely differing interpretation.

 This original papyrus manuscript was missing the initial section of the work, beginning in the middle of the man's monologue.
 In 2017 Papyrus Mallorca II was identified as belonging to Berlin papyrus 3024.
 This new addition to the text is an introduction of the characters in third person which was common to literature of the time.
-The introduction identifies the primary speaker of the text as "the sick man" and a woman named Ankhet who is now thought to be an audience for the debate that would follow.
+The introduction identifies the primary speaker of the text as "the sick man" and the woman named Ankhet who is now thought to be an audience for the debate that would follow.